$89.99 $109.00 Buy It Now

 Tonal Range: Film photography often has a unique tonal range that affects the way colors are rendered.
 You can experiment with different tonal adjustments in post-processing to achieve a film-like look.

-See also How to fix lines on digital camera
+See also How to make a photo booth with a digital camera

 Adjusting Camera Settings